TRichtarik/Martina-Paliarikova/README.md

-# Legal Professional Portfolio Website
+# Martina Paliariková - Portfolio Website

-A modern, elegant portfolio website for a legal professional specializing in international law and European integration.
+A modern, elegant portfolio website for Martina Paliariková, a law student and international relations expert at Masaryk University, Brno.
+Specializing in international law, European integration, and human rights.
 Built with Next.js, TypeScript, and TailwindCSS.

 ## 🌟 Features